cran-task-views/ModelDeployment/README.md

     -   The [pmml](https://cran.r-project.org/package=pmml) package provides the main interface to PMML.
     -   The [pmmlTransformations](https://cran.r-project.org/package=pmmlTransformations) package allows for data to be transformed before using it to construct models.
 Builds structures to allow functions in the PMML package to output transformation details in addition to the model in the resulting PMML file.
     -   The [rattle](https://cran.r-project.org/package=rattle) package allows to load data from a CSV file (or via ODBC), transform and explore the data, build and evaluate models, and export models as PMML or as scores.
+    -   The [arules](https://cran.r-project.org/package=arules) package provides the infrastructure for representing, manipulating and analyzing transaction data and patterns (frequent itemsets and association rules).
+The associations can be written to disk in PMML.
+    -   The [arulesSequences](https://cran.r-project.org/package=arulesSequences) package is an add-on for arules to handle and mine frequent sequences.
+    -   The [arulesCBA](https://cran.r-project.org/package=arulesCBA) package provides a function to build an association rule-based classifier for data frames, and to classify incoming data frames using such a classifier.
 -   Plain Old Java Object (POJO) or a Model Object, Optimized (MOJO) are intended to be easily embeddable in any Java environment.
 The only compilation and runtime dependency for a generated model is a h2o-genmodel.jar file produced as the build output of these packages.
 The [h2o](https://cran.r-project.org/package=h2o/index.html) package provides easy-to-use interface to build a wide range of machine learning models, such as GLM, DRF, and XGBoost models based on [xgboost](../packages/xgboost) package, which can then be exported as MOJO and POJO format.
-The MOJO and POJO artifacts can then be loaded by its different language bindings, e.g. Java, Scala, R, and Python.
+The MOJO and POJO artifacts can then be loaded by its REST interface as well as different language bindings, e.g. Java, Scala, R, and Python.
 -   Portable Format for Analytics (PFA) is a specification for event-based processors that perform predictive or analytic calculations and is aimed at helping smooth the transition from statistical model development to large-scale and/or online production.
 PFA combines the ease of portability across systems with algorithmic flexibility: models, pre-processing, and post-processing are all functions that can be arbitrarily composed, chained, or built into complex workflows.
 The [aurelius](https://cran.r-project.org/package=aurelius) package provides tools for converting R objects and syntax into the PFA format.
 -   [TensorFlow](https://www.tensorflow.org/) 's ExportedModel as well as its optimized version [TensorFlow Lite](https://www.tensorflow.org/mobile/tflite/), which uses many techniques for achieving low latency such as optimizing the kernels for mobile apps, pre-fused activations, and quantized kernels that allow smaller and faster (fixed-point math) models.
 It enables on-device machine learning inference with low latency and small binary size.
 The following packages can produce models in this format:
     -   The [tensorflow](https://cran.r-project.org/package=tensorflow) package provides full access to TensorFlow API for numerical computation using data flow graphs.